There’s plenty of ways to get involved with Tobacco Free North Dakota and our mission. Consider signing our support cards and resolutions.

 Fully funded programs are proven methods to help adults quit smoking and keep youth from ever starting.
 Research shows 9 in 10 cigarette users decide to start smoking before their 18th birthday according to the CDC.
 States with fully funded programs reduce smoking more than underfunded programs.
 TFND continues to work with legislators to find ways to increase funding for our state’s tobacco control program.

 Want to get in touch with your legislator?
-Fill out a Fillable TFND-Individual-Support-Card-for-Fully-Funded-Program or a Fillable Comprehensive Prevention & Cessation Program Funding Resolution and send the completed form back to TFND, P.O.
+Fill out a Fillable TFND-Individual-Support-Card-for-Fully-Funded-Program or a 2024-2025 Comprehensive Program Funding Resolution and send the completed form back to TFND, P.O.
 Box 3237, Bismarck, ND 58502 or to info@tfnd.org.

 The third leg of our policy stool is having a strong smoke-free air law.
 North Dakota voters overwhelmingly approved the measure in the 2012 election, with the law going into effect on December 6, 2012.
 The text of the ND Century Code pertaining to the law can be found below, starting with 23-12-09: